Madarao, Japan: Family Ski Guide

 Small resort with limited facilities.
 Few restaurants, minimal English, and no real village.
 If your family wants a full resort experience, Madarao does not offer it.
 Myoko Kogen is close and has more infrastructure.
 If you want reliable English support and international dining, Niseko is the safe choice.
 Madarao is for families comfortable navigating a Japanese-language environment.

-If this resort is not the right fit for your family, consider Myoko Kogen for a bigger resort in the same region with more terrain options.
+Families who want something different should consider Myoko Kogen for a bigger resort in the same region with more terrain options.

 Would we recommend Madarao?